tspthomas/beautiful-jekyll/_posts/2020-06-04-feature-extraction-with-deep-neural-nets.md

 That's all it takes to extract features used a pre-trained model.
 I encourage you to explore this, testing different pre-trained models with different images.
-You can find a notebook with this example here: [https://github.com/tspthomas/blog_notebooks](https://github.com/tspthomas/blog_notebooks).
+You can find a notebook with feature extraction using the above example in Keras and a similar example in PyTorch [here](https://github.com/tspthomas/blog_notebooks/tree/master/2020/feature_extraction).
+I also added a simple example on how you can compute similarity between two images using their respective feature vectors.

 ### Final thoughts